tfgg/yournextmep/_candidates/eu2014/conservative/sophie-swire.md

 person: sophie-swire
 region: south-west
 party: conservative
-title: South West - Conservative Party - Sophie Swire
+title: Sophie Swire is running for MEP in South West for the Conservative Party
 incumbent: false
 ---